A vesicle is a small fluid-filled blister on the skin.

 Over-the-counter treatments are available for certain conditions that cause vesicles, including poison ivy and cold sores.

-Call your doctor if you have any unexplained blisters on your skin.
+Call your provider if you have any unexplained blisters on your skin.

 What to Expect at Your Office Visit

-Your doctor will look at your skin.
-Some vesicules can be diagnosed simply by how they look.
+Your provider will look at your skin.
+Some vesicles can be diagnosed simply by how they look.